SOUTHWEST NATURE PARK

 Artistic rendering of the future Southwest Nature Park

-The project will help replenish, or recharge, the Floridan aquifer, which will benefit the Santa Fe River, its springs and our community.
+The project will help replenish, or recharge, the Floridan aquifer, which will benefit the Santa Fe River, the springs, and our community.

 Shallow areas planted with wetland plants

 The park will have a series of shallow areas planted with wetland plants that are hydrated with high-quality reclaimed water.
-Reclaimed water is sometimes also called reuse water, irrigation water or “purple pipe” water.
 Natural processes in the constructed wetlands will filter the water and reduce nutrients to low levels before percolating the water into the soil and replenishing the groundwater below.
 The groundwater recharge will boost aquifer levels and help support flows at the Santa Fe River and surrounding springs.

 Surrounded by paths that can be used for recreation

-The shallow wetlands will be surrounded by paths that can be used for passive recreation like walking, jogging, wildlife viewing, photography, environmental education and more.
+The shallow wetlands will be surrounded by paths that can be used for recreation like walking, jogging, wildlife viewing, photography, environmental education and more.
 The FDEP and SRWMD are funding partners for the design and construction of the wetland system.
-Alachua County plans to partner with GRU to manage public access and, at a future date, plans to fund and construct amenities such as restrooms, a playground, and enhanced parking.
-The park will be open to the public in 2026.
+Alachua County plans to partner with GRU to manage public access.

 Project Interviews